Did you know 1 in 6 children between 2 and 8 years has a developmental, mental, or behavioral disorder?

 Indeed, camp may be the first time a child spends a night away from home.

-Dropping them there and saying goodbye can be a genuine cause of concern.
-It’s natural!
-Leaving a child under the protection of total strangers is rarely an easy thing to do.
+Dropping them off at camp and saying goodbye can be a genuine cause of concern.
+It’s natural.

 Keep reading to learn 7 ways a visit ahead of time can solve parental anxiety.